hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * Access Key ID and Access Key Secret.
 You can see your Access Keys on the *API Keys* section under you *Account* information in the HP Cloud Management Console.
 Access Keys are more suitable for use in APIs because you can create them for use in a specific application.
 However, if you suspect that an application's Access Keys have been compromised, you can delete the Access Key.
-This is more convenient that changing your password credentials.
+This is more convenient than changing your password credentials.
 However, not all API bindings support Access Keys.

 In addition, to credentials, you also specify a tenant -- either the Id or tenant Name.
 With your credentials and tenant, the HP Cloud Identity Service checks to see whether you have activated the HP Cloud Object Storage service.
 If so, it returns an authentication token and the endpoints to all instances of the HP Cloud Object Storage service that you are activated for.
 See [Service Catalog](#service_catalog) for an example of how the authentication token and endpoints are returned.